U.S. Environmental Protection Agency

-You will acquire in-depth communications experience in areas such as public affairs, media relations, social media, Web site and press material development, event planning, and communication strategy.
-The selectee will act as a liaison between OAR programs while performing a variety of communications tasks and adding value to a diverse range of communications products.
+You will acquire in-depth budget implementation experience with exposure to budget formulation, planning, and performance accountability.
+The incumbent will act as a liaison with OAR programs while performing a variety of budget tasks and adding value to a diverse range of budget implementation deliverables and analyses.

 Contact email: [email protected]

 In applying for this position please provide the following: